quao627/LLMOPT/README.md

     --save_only_model \
     --output_dir "./output_dir"
 ```
-The complete KTO code can be found in the folder ./script/run_kto.sh, just run the following command:
+The complete KTO code can be found in `./script/run_kto.sh`, just run the following command:
 ```bash
 bash run_kto.sh
 ```